w-yeehong/tp/docs/DeveloperGuide.md

 The Storage API is responsible for reading and writing data in Json format.
 This allows the application to remember the information in a readable format of json when the user closes the application.
 The Storage API acts as a façade that handles interaction regarding storage related components.

-The Storage component,
-•	Can save Room and Patient Objects in json format
-•	Reads Room and Patient Objects in json format

 The concrete class StorageManager implements Storage and manages the storage for Room and Patient.